Communities and Justice

 The review outlined a vision for a whole-of-system reform to deliver improved outcomes for vulnerable children, young people and families.
 This recommendation was approved by Cabinet in August 2016 and led to the establishment of the Their Futures Matter (TFM) reform.

-The TFM Reform involved using data and evidence to understand, prioritise and evaluate support for children, young people and families in NSW with the highest needs.
+The TFM Reform used data and evidence to understand, prioritise and evaluate supports for children, young people and families in NSW with the highest needs.
 The Project is about:

 • Bringing together a large volume of data from NSW Government agencies about service use